 Despite our wildest dreams, it’s safe to say none of us will be living in a medieval castle anytime soon.
 However, you can visit one.

 Many of the world's greatest medieval castles open their doors to the public.
 Some of these spectacular structures are said to be haunted by the ghosts of their past owners.
 Others bear the battle scars of ancient war.
 A few are even inhabited by descendants of the original founding family.
 They all deserve a spot on your next globetrotting expedition.
 Here are eleven of the best medieval castles to stop by on your next trip.

-Hohensalzburg Castle, one of the largest in Europe, was first built by an Archbishop who staunchly apposed King Henry IV of the Germans—the king who would eventually be excommunicated a total of five times by three different popes.
+Hohensalzburg Castle, one of the largest in Europe, was first built by an Archbishop who staunchly opposed German King Henry IV—the king who would eventually be excommunicated a total of five times by three different popes.
 As such an outspoken dissident, the Archbishop wisely built his castle with strong military defenses in mind.
 But a strong castle does not mean an ugly one, despite many other examples.

 The Hohensalzburg Castle became a tourist attraction as early as the 1890s, thanks to a newly opened railway station and its beautiful design.
-Thanks to its long history as a tourist attraction, Hohensalzburg Castle remains one of the best preserved medieval castles in the world.
+Due to its long history as a tourist attraction, Hohensalzburg Castle remains one of the best preserved medieval castles in the world.

 Its attractions include furniture, interior decorations, and musical instruments that originated as early as the 15th century.
 Most notable among these items is the Salzburg Bull, an early mechanical organ that remains in use today, over 600 years after its creation.

 Visitors will also get to spend time in the Golden Hall, which connects state apartments on the third floor.
 Look up to see gold buttons adorning the ceiling, mimicking stars in the sky.